nicktohzyu/intelBot/intelbot.md

 ## for station masters:
 these commands can only be used in an authorized group chat (corresponding to a station)

+### /setMax
+set max number of people in queue

 ### /queueLength
 get number of persons ahead in the queue

 ### /getFront
-get telegram ID of person at the front (for stationmasters to message them directly)
+get telegram handle of person at the front (for stationmasters to message them directly)

 ### /pingFront
 send ping text to person at the front

 ### /removeFront
-remove person at front of queue update others in queue?
+remove person at front of queue message next x persons at the front of queue

 ### /updateTimePerPerson
 allows group admins to update the expected number of minutes each participant takes

+### /getAll
+get all the users queueing

+### /messageAll
+send a message to everyone in the queue

 # database: